 Grid Reference G556908.
 At 148 metre high is Irelands highest sea stack and is the daddy of Donegal's sea stacks, it can be seen from Dungloe, approx 40 KM to the North East.

 This route climbs the very obvious landward arête at the eastern end of the island.
 This feature can be clearly seen from any position along this coast overlooking the stack.
 Access to the stack is an involved affair and a boat approach is recommended.

-Descent is by 4 50m abseils down the route using the block and peg belays described.
+The descent is by 4 50m abseils down the route using the block and peg belays described.

 Pitch 1.
-45m Starting on the non tidal ledge in the centre of the landward face, directly opposite Hidden Stack.
+45m Starting on the non-tidal ledge in the centre of the landward face, directly opposite Hidden Stack.
 Climb the blunt arete to the right of the basalt vein, follow the corners and ledges on superb quartz to a large block belay.

-Pitch 2, 40m Continue up the blunt arete on slabby mixed ground to a large ledge below the huge capping roof.
+Pitch 2, 40m Continue up the blunt arete on the slabby mixed ground to a large ledge below the huge capping roof.
 (Peg Belay)

 Pitch 3.
 45m Climb direct to the left end of the huge roofs on excellent rock, with an increased awareness of your surroundings.
-Pass the roof on their left and continue up the huge shallow gully on mixed ground to a large ledge.
+Pass the roof on their left and continue up the huge shallow gully on the mixed ground to a large ledge.
 (Peg Belay)

 Pitch 4.
 45m Climb direct up the vertical grass to the exposed summit ridge, scramble along the ridge for 15m to a large block belay.